User Friendly: Premise

 User Friendly is set inside a fictional ISP, Columbia Internet.
 According to reviewer Eric Burns, the strip is set in a world where "[u]sers were dumbasses who asked about cupholders that slid out of their computers, marketing executives were perverse and stupid and deserved humiliation, bosses were clueless and often naively cruel, and I.T. workers were somewhat shortsighted and misguided, but the last bastion of human reason...
 Every time we see Greg working, it's to deal with yet another annoying, self-important clueless user who hasn't gotten his brain around the digital world".

-The strip had a running storyline.

-Main characters
+Although mostly gag-a-day, the comic often had ongoing running arcs and occasionally continuing character through-lines.

+Cast

 A.J.
 Garrett

 A.J., Illiad's alter ego, represents "the creative guy" in the strip, maintaining and designing websites.
 As a web designer, he's uncomfortably crammed in that tiny crevice between the techies and the marketing people.
 This means he's not disliked by anyone, but they all look at him funny from time to time.
 A.J. is shy and sensitive, loves most computer games and nifty art, and has a big-brother relationship with the Dust Puppy.
 A.J. is terrified of grues and attempts to avoid them.
 He was released from the company on two separate occasions but returned shortly thereafter.

-In the strip, he and Miranda (another character) are now dating.
+In the strip as of September 16, 2005, he and Miranda (another character) are dating.
 They also have previously dated, but split up over a misunderstanding.